Hit and Runs: A Cyclist Safety Guide

 CHARGE THE DRIVER TO THE FULLEST EXTENT OF THE LAW

-Anytime someone leaves the scene of an accident, it is a severe offence.
+Anytime someone leaves the scene of a collision, it is a severe offence.
 That hit and run driver could and should face intense consequences if they are caught.
-Being able to provide the police with pertinent details as soon as you remember them will increase the chances of the hit and run driver being apprehended.
+Being able to provide the police with pertinent details will increase the chances of the hit and run driver being apprehended.

 By fleeing, the driver is implying that they do not feel any remorse or sympathy for their actions.
 It is up to all of us to ensure that dangerous and reckless drivers, who care little for people on bikes, face harsh penalties.
 Penalties for dangerous driving causing injury -hit and runs- must be increased but for now they are: